Catholic Church in the United States: Nuns and sisters

-Cardinal-Archbishop James Gibbons (1834–1921), key in establishing Catholic University in 1887, advanced labor rights and Catholicism’s harmony with American civic values.
+Cardinal-Archbishop James Gibbons (1834–1921), key in establishing Catholic University in 1887, advanced labor rights and Catholicism's harmony with American civic values.

-Nuns and sisters played a major role in American religion, education, nursing and social work since the early 19th century.
-In Catholic Europe, convents were heavily endowed over the centuries, and were sponsored by the aristocracy.
-But there were very few rich American Catholics, and no aristocrats.
-Religious orders were founded by entrepreneurial women who saw a need and an opportunity, and were staffed by devout women from poor families.
-The numbers grew rapidly, from 900 sisters in 15 communities in 1840, 50,000 in 170 congregations in 1900, and 135,000 in 300 different congregations by 1930.
-Starting in 1820, the sisters always outnumbered the priests and brothers.
-Their numbers peaked in 1965 at 180,000 then plunged to 56,000 in 2010.
-Many women left their orders, and few new members were added.
+Throughout American religion and education, nuns and sisters have played a major role since the early 19th century in fields such as education, nursing, and social work.
+In Catholic Europe, convents were endowed and sponsored by the aristocracy, but very few rich American Catholics existed and no aristocrats.
+Thus, entrepreneurial women founded religious orders that were staffed by devout women from poor families.
+The numbers grew rapidly: 900 sisters in 15 communities in 1840, 50,000 sisters in 170 congregations in 1900, and 135,000 sisters in 300 different congregations by 1930.
+Beginning in 1820, sisters outnumbered the priests and brothers.
+In 1965, the membership peaked at around 180,000 members, falling to 56,000 in 2010, as many women left the orders and not enough joined.